mpoiaganova/poiaganova/_pages/about.md

 ---

 I am a doctoral candidate at the **Chair of Marketing for Social Impact, University of Zürich**, studying how (AI-driven) technology can be designed to help people achieve their goals.
 Drawing on cognitive and behavioral science, I currently examine two settings: consumers discovering products with recommender systems and AI assistants, and learners acquiring new skills with AI tutors.
 Methodologically, I work with field and lab experiments as well as observational data.

+I am always happy to exchange ideas!
+Feel free to reach out to me at **maria.poiaganova@business.uzh.ch**